-Activities: The Governance Committee was held five times in the year ended March 31, 2024 and carried out a discussion in relation to (i) corporate governance including ratio of External Directors, size of the Board of Directors, institutional design etc. and (ii) evaluation of effectiveness of the Board of Directors, etc.
+Activities: The Governance Committee was held three times in the year ended March 31, 2025 and carried out a discussion in relation to (i) corporate governance including institutional design, (ii) exercise of voting rights for listed shares, and (iii) evaluation of effectiveness of the Board of Directors, etc.

-- Nomination Committee (Secretariat: Human Resources & General Affairs Div.)
+- Nomination Committee (Secretariat: Human Resources & General Affairs Div.
+I)